IBM/sms-spam-filter-using-hortonworks/README.md

 #### 11. Batch score the Spam Filter Pyspark Model

 Click any one of the above models to test and score.
-Provide a test message as `Input` and press `submit` to do a real time scoring.
+Provide a test message as `Input` and press `submit` to do a real-time scoring.

 ![](doc/source/images/real-time-scoring.png)

-Select the `Execution Type`, `Input data set` and `Output data set` and click `Generate batch script` to do a batch scoring.
+Select the `Execution Type`, `Input data set` and `Output data set` and click `Generate batch script` to do a batch scoring run.

 ![](doc/source/images/batch-scoring-1.png)